-Just weeks after the Civil War ended, Mary Ames and Emily Bliss were sworn in as teachers for the Freedman’s Bureau in Boston.
+Just weeks after the Civil War ended, Mary and Emily each took an oath in Boston as teachers for the Freedman’s Bureau.
 On May 1, they boarded a steamer bound for Hilton Head.

 They arrived at Edisto Island in an old Army wagon on May 10.
-Many liberated slaves had been resettled on former cotton plantations on the island by the Reconstruction government.
+By then, many liberated slaves had resettled on the island’s former cotton plantations.
 Mary and Emily set up camp in an abandoned plantation house with windows gone and shutters hanging by one hinge.
 They selected two rooms to live in, and their African-American neighbors helped clean the dirt from the floors with gray moss, as they had no brooms or mops.

 On May 12, 1865, Mary Ames, then in her mid-20s, wrote in her diary,